KingMob4313/Xcom2CheatFileCreator/README.md

 ## USING THE CHEAT FILE GENERATOR
 1. Open the editor.
+2. Set game type
-2. Set your steam drive in the text box
+  1. Set your steam drive in the text box for xcom 2
+  2. If playing 'Xcom 2 - Wrath of the Chosen, click the 'War Of The Chosen File Location' checkbox
   3. Select or unselect the option for 'the long war 2' depending on what game you are playing
     1. This adds the prefix 'LWS_' before the class names, except for the Psionic class
+  4. If using 'Richards Classes' mod, click the checkbox
 4. Click 'Load CSV file'
   1. Select the input CSV from your desktop
 5. Review the soldiers in the datagrid below